 The following programs can provide financial assistance to local governments, along with other public and private entities, to make a variety of improvements to highways, airports, harbors, bike, rail and pedestrian facilities.

-Encourages transportation alternatives that improve air quality such as public transit enhancements, bicycle/pedestrian facilities, ridesharing programs and facilities, and technologies that improve traffic flow and vehicle emissions.
-The funds are only available in the southeastern Wisconsin ozone non-attainment and maintenance counties.
+Congestion Mitigation Air Quality (CMAQ) program - The CMAQ program encourages transportation alternatives in southeast Wisconsin that improve air quality such as public transit enhancements, bicycle/pedestrian facilities, ridesharing programs and facilities, and technologies that improve traffic flow and vehicle emissions.

-Provides grants to local governments and public entities that cover up to 80% of the costs of rail projects designed to preserve rail service or rehabilitate fixed-facilities on publicly-owned rail lines.
+- Freight Railroad Preservation Program (FRPP) - One of two railroad assistance programs, the FRPP provides grants to local governments and public entities that cover up to 80% of the costs of rail projects designed to preserve rail service or rehabilitate fixed-facilities on publicly-supported rail lines.
 Projects can include the purchase of rail lines in an effort to preserve freight rail service.

-Wisconsin law provides a mechanism for local governments to recover up to $500 of their costs for responding to fire calls on highways maintained by the state.
+State Trunk Highway Fire Call Claim program - Wisconsin law provides this mechanism for local governments to recover up to $500 of their costs for responding to fire calls on highways maintained by the state.

-The Transportation Alternatives Program (TAP) allocates federal funds to transportation improvement projects that "expand travel choice, strengthen the local economy, improve the quality of life, and protect the environment."
+Transportation Alternatives Program (TAP) - The TAP allocates federal funds to transportation improvement projects that "expand travel choice, strengthen the local economy, improve the quality of life, and protect the environment."